How often should I practice yoga?

 - A greater likelihood of reporting the most benefits occurred when yoga participants practiced yoga for five or more days per week.

 - Reporting self-confidence as a benefit of yoga was positively predicted by practicing 3-5 days per week without a teacher.
 Self-confidence was not related to frequency of yoga practice with a teacher, however.

 - Self-reported consistency of practice, compared to off and on, was also a positive predictor for physical, mental, and emotional benefits of yoga practice.

 Notice in the figure below that the probability of reporting each benefit of yoga listed was higher when the frequency of yoga practice increased.
-The probability of reporting each benefit increased when students practiced 5 or more days per week compared with practicing 3-4 days per week or 2 days per week or less.
+The probability of reporting each benefit increased when students practiced five or more days per week compared with practicing 3-4 days per week or two days per week or less.

 What about time of day and length of each practice?

 - Practicing in the evening was a negative predictor of both concentration and equanimity in daily ups and downs, when compared to doing a morning yoga practice.
-Those doing a yoga practice in the evening may feel more distracted or bothered by the thoughts and events of the day than those doing their yoga practice in the morning before they begin their daily activities.
+Those doing a yoga practice in the evening may feel more distracted by the thoughts of the day than those doing their yoga practice in the morning.

 - There was no difference in probability of benefits experienced, however, between doing a morning and afternoon yoga practice.

-- Generally, duration of individual practice sessions did not affect how practitioners experienced most benefits of yoga evaluated.
+- Generally, duration of individual practice sessions did not affect how practitioners experienced most benefits of yoga.